 The very first period you can be customer oriented is the user onboarding.

 Are you just going to educate them and leave it there, or make sure through their onboarding they are provided with the necessary resources to tend for themselves along their journey?

 You can’t do the latter one unless every team of your company adds to it.
-Each team is involved in a different part of the What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer…, and these parts are usually placed in the middle of the user onboarding process.
+Each team is involved in a different part of the customer journey, and these parts are usually placed in the middle of the user onboarding process.